 - Providers are health care professionals and support providers such as doctors, nurses, pharmacists, therapists, and other people who provide care and services.
-Services include medical care, long-term services and supports, supplies, prescription drugs, equipment and other services.
+Services include medical care, long-term services and supports (LTSS), supplies, prescription drugs, equipment and other services.

 - The term providers also includes facilities such as hospitals, clinics, and other places that provide medical services, medical equipment, and long-term services and supports.

 - Providers that are a part of our plan’s network are called network providers.

 - Network providers are the providers that have contracted with us to provide services to Participants in our plan.
 The providers in our network may only bill us for care they give you.
 When you see a network provider, you usually pay nothing for covered services.